Teichlab/celltypist/README.md

 #Turn on the majority voting classifier as well.
 predictions = celltypist.annotate(input_file, model = 'Immune_All_Low.pkl', majority_voting = True)
 ```
-Before the majority voting, to define cell-cell relations, Celltypist will use a heuristic over-clustering approach according to the size of the input data with the aid of a canonical clustering pipeline.
+During the majority voting, to define cell-cell relations, Celltypist will use a heuristic over-clustering approach according to the size of the input data with the aid of a canonical clustering pipeline.
 Users can also provide their own over-clustering result to the `over_clustering` argument.
 This argument can be specified in several ways:
    1) an input plain file with the over-clustering result of one cell per line.
    2) a string key specifying an existing metadata column in the `adata` (pre-created by the user).
    3) a Python list, Numpy 1D array, or Pandas series indicating the over-clustering result of all cells.